-To get a better picture of what happens to the SRI at larger sizes, in Figure \ref{fig:max-instab-sizes} we also show the $K$ corresponding to the maximum instability rate (blue empty circles) and in the upper plots of Figure \ref{fig:instab-sizes} we show the instability rates of all the dynamically unstable modes for four values of $L_y$.
-One can see that while $L_y$ is increased the instability \textit{bubbles} increase in number, corresponding to the increased density of modes in the larger system, that gives rise to more dynamically unstable branches.
-Moreover the height of these bubbles decreases in, as one would expect for a SRI.
+To get a better picture of what happens at larger sizes, in Figure \ref{fig:max-instab-sizes} we also show a plot of the $K$ corresponding to the maximum instability rate (blue empty circles) and in the left panels of Figure \ref{fig:instab-sizes} we show the instability rates of all dynamically unstable modes for four different values of $L_y$.
+One can see that, while $L_y$ is increased, the instability \textit{bubbles} increase in number, corresponding to the increased density of modes in the larger system, that gives rise to more dynamically unstable branches.
+Moreover the height of these bubbles decreases, as one would expect for a SRI.
 However, for large systems, a branch of unstable modes becomes visible, that depends little on the system size, as can be seen by comparing the $L_y=60\xi$ and the $L_y=120\xi$ plots in Figure \ref{fig:instab-sizes}.
-From this comparison one can expect instabilities in the infinite system at all $K$, while the maximum instability rate occurs in the rightmost bubble, near the edge of the Brillouin zone.
+From this comparison one can expect instabilities in the infinite system at all $K$, with the maximum instability rate in the rightmost bubble, near the edge of the Brillouin zone.
 This branch of unstable modes are what we call RI.

-While the density of modes in the large systems becomes too high to make plots of the real part of the frequencies effective, in the lower panel of Figure \ref{fig:instab-sizes} we show the main features of the spectrum in the infinite system, that can be inferred from the result for $L_y=120\xi$.
-The red shaded region is where the Landau energetic instabilities associated to the supersonic motion are present.
-In finite systems these will give rise to dynamical instabilities, whose instability rates are the ones that can be seen in large number for example in the panel $L_y=120\xi$ of Figure \ref{fig:instab-sizes} below the main unstable branch.
-In an infinite system instead the repeated amplifications at the basis of the SRI can not take place and only the energetic instabilities are left; these signal the possibility of superradiant scattering for phononic modes with frequencies in the red shaded region of the lower panel of Figure \ref{fig:instab-sizes}.